Y3llowm4n/Macrolator/README.md

 The Macro Calculator App is a simple application designed to help users calculate their daily macronutrient intake based on their gender, activity level, and fitness goal.

+## Activity Factors

+- Not Active:
+   Works a desk job, very little activity outside of lifting
+- Lightly Active:
+   Works a desk job, takes pet for a walk most days in addition to lifting
+- Moderately Active:
+   Works as a full-time waitress, occasionally plays tennis in addition to lifting
+- Highly Active:
+   Works as a construction worker, regular hiking in addition to lifting

 ## Features

 - Calculate daily macronutrient intake for weight management.